monzo/progression-framework/frameworks/engineering/web.md

 - Learns to write correct JavaScript following guidance and training materials

-- Uses git to manage the development workflow effectivly
+- Uses git to manage the development workflow effectively

 	> **Example**
 	>